Alvin and the Chipmunks Meet the Wolfman: Plot

-After watching many horror films, Alvin has nightmares of meeting the Wolfman.
+After watching various horror films, Alvin has nightmares of meeting the Wolfman.
 He claims to Simon and David Seville that this is because their new neighbor, Lawrence Talbot, makes him nervous and speculates that he has a monstrous secret.
 When Alvin causes an experimental accident at the school auditorium, and when Dave gets a call from Miss Miller about the Chipettes being frightened by a mysterious presence while walking home with the Chipmunks one night, Dave and Principal Milliken decide that Alvin should be pulled out of his role as Mr. Hyde in their school play for Dr. Jekyll and Mr. Hyde.
 Theodore replaces Alvin's role to boost his self-esteem.
 Alvin is given the role of the butler instead, and Dave confiscates Alvin's monster collection.

 Alvin and Simon begin searching for proof that Talbot is a werewolf.
 Meanwhile, Theodore is bitten by what he believes to be a large dog on his way home, after a meeting with his crush Eleanor.
-The next day at the rehearsal, Theodore gives a terrifying performance as Mr. Hyde to great applause.
+The next day at breakfast, Theodore wants to start eating meat.
+Later at the rehearsal, he gives a terrifying performance as Mr. Hyde to great applause.
 He soon begins transforming into a werewolf by night but behaves like a harmless puppy; by day, he develops a rude, sarcastic personality.
 Realizing that their brother is cursed with lycanthropy, Alvin and Simon search for a way to cure Theodore, and save the play, without Dave finding out.
 Finding no solutions, they decide to take up advice from eccentric psychic Madame Raya, who predicts that Theodore will become a savage werewolf by the next full moon.
 She suggests knocking him unconscious with a silver weapon.
 Alvin later breaks into Talbot's home and steals his cane, topped with a silver wolf head.
 Theodore splits the cane in two after Alvin knocks him on the head with it, but he is not cured.
 However, as he runs away with the cane, he knocks it into Dave.
 That night, Dave tries to apologize to Talbot.
 During the conversation, Talbot mentions his cane's head was made from the silver bullets that killed his grandfather.
 When Dave asks why he was attacked, Talbot tries to answer but transforms into a werewolf under the light of the full moon.
 Dave, realizing Alvin was telling the truth, hurries to the school to warn the students but is knocked unconscious after running into a pole.
 Talbot makes his way inside and chases after Alvin.